 Latest Hotels.com research reveals Chinese travellers want more of everything – more time travelling, more locations and more exotic experiences

-The rise of the Chinese ’more generation’ is a key finding in Hotels.com’s sixth annual Chinese International Travel Monitor report
+The rise of the Chinese ’more generation’ is a key finding in Hotels.com’s sixth annual Chinese International Travel Monitor report, which identified:

 - Chinese travellers of all age groups are traveling more often and for longer; the number of trips and number of days per trip increased in the past year from 3 to 4 and from 5 to 7 days, respectively.